wch/r-source/ALTREP.md

 data](#meta-data) to an `ALTREP` object.

-An alternative approach would be to not mark these vectors as immutable but to treat them as generic vectors as soon as the data pointer is requested and the vector is expanded.
+An alternative approach would be to not mark these vectors as immutable but to treat them as standard vectors as soon as the data pointer is requested and the vector is expanded.
 If a writable data pointer is requested then the expanded data could be modified by an assignment.
 The `Is_sorted` and `No_NA` properties could no longer be